Thanks for your question.

 What I have suggested to other high school students is that they find activities and friends that fit them better outside of the school environment; for example, get involved with a community organization, an organized athletic or artistic activity you are interested.
 The idea behind this is that all your social circle and friendships will not revolve around or only within your school.
 You will also be able to get social inputs from other places than just your school environment.
 You want to avoid basing your entire social context around your peers at your school.
 Many students have been ostracized and have become easy targets for bullies because their entire social network and peer support (all the people they know) come from a limited pool of students.
 These teens had no other peer contact; and this especially applies to young adults who don’t have siblings or family such as cousins of the same age.

-I know that to think like an adult is very hard when you are 13, but this mental step back allows you to look at the big picture of ‘your life’ and to realize that some hard situations are only “social situations” and occur only at school..
-These situations should not impact your life day and night or torment you.
 Use your judgment to determine who you can and cannot trust as friends at your school: watch what they do and don’t do to support you, and ask yourself if they are fair and kind or just rumor and gossip mills.
 You are better off having a small strong pool of friends you can be honest with, than a large pool of acquaintances you cannot trust.
-It is important for teens to realize there is a whole world out there and that high school is only a fraction of what the world really is, even though certain high school events may seem really overwhelming and dramatic in a teenager’s life… It is about perception, judgment and behaviours, and there is scientific evidence that a developing brain around puberty is different than that of an adult.

 The decision to reveal or divulge your sexual orientation at school is really up to you.
-The decision can be based on how comfortable you feel about making your sexual preferences public, and on whether you feel safe or not from verbal or physical abuse and from potential bullies.
+The decision can be based on how comfortable you feel about making your sexual orientation public, and on whether you feel safe or not from verbal or physical abuse and from potential bullies.
 This decision should also depend partly on the type of support you could get from school staff.
-Many schools now have clear guidelines zero-tolerance policies towards bullying and physical violence.
+Some schools now have clear guidelines zero-tolerance policies towards bullying and physical violence.
 If you are a victim of verbal or physical harassment, carefully note down and keep a hidden record at home of everything that is happening and the exact dates, times, and people involved.
-You can then give investigators and the school director a photocopy of these notes if the police is ever called concerning a certain bullying situation.
+You can then give investigators and the school director a photocopy of these notes.

 I truly hope all the above information will help you make an informed and mature decision.
 Please contact us again if you have other questions,